 * The details of this story have been altered slightly to protect the identity of the beneficiary.
 Alterations have been made to the name, age and location of the beneficiary.
 Otherwise all information provided is accurate as narrated by the beneficiary.

-For donations beyond 1,000 GBP, we recommend a bank transfer or a cheque.
-Please contact email@example.com to receive the detailed information.
+For donations, please contact email@example.com to receive the detailed information.

 The Tigray War, Ethiopia

 Referred to as the ‘world’s forgotten conflict’ by the Guardian, fighting broke out in Tigray, Northern Ethiopia, in November 2020 between the federal government and regional forces, and two subsequent years of conflict have had devastating consequences.

 2.6 million people have been displaced from their homes, the vast majority of those who fled women and children.
 The scale of civilian death and destruction caused by the war led The New York Times to describe it as “one of the world’s bloodiest contemporary conflicts”.
 Up to 600,000 people have reportedly lost their lives.
 Whilst significant numbers have been killed in direct attacks, the majority of casualties have been due to a lack of food or healthcare.
 The region has been largely cut off from humanitarian aid, both due to dwindling fuel reserves and lack of supplies.
 In August, the World Food Programme said almost half the region’s population was in severe need of food.

 There is clear evidence of war-crimes from all parties, including wide-spread sexual violence, with some claiming that a staggering 120,000 women and minors have been raped.